-SUBJECT: Welcome!
+SUBJECT: Welcome

-- 1. Welcome to the U.S. Army Inspector General School -- the Armed Forces' recognized, world-class Inspector General educational institution!
-We are a TRADOC-accredited school, and our goal is to qualify you as an Army Inspector General by providing you with up-to-date, on-target instruction that will allow you to become a fully capable, multifunctional Inspector General the moment you graduate. - 2.
-This Student Handbook includes the school's evaluation requirements, grading policy, and standards of conduct as well as other important information.
-I expect your cooperation and adherence to these standards and policies while you are at the school so that we can make your experience here as rewarding as possible.
-I also expect you to support fully the student chain of command. - 3.
-My staff and faculty stand ready to assist you in any way possible.
+1. Welcome to the U.S. Army Inspector General School - a learning institution fully accredited by the U.S. Training and Doctrine Command and the American Council on Education.
+Our mission is to qualify you as an Army Inspector General, and we will provide you with up-to-date instruction to ensure you become a fully capable, multi-functional Inspector General when you graduate.

+2. This Student Handbook includes the school's evaluation requirements, grading policy, standards of conduct, and other important information.
+I expect your cooperation and adherence to these standards and policies while you are at the school so we can make your experience here as rewarding as possible.
+I also expect you to fully support the student chain of command.

+3. The staff and faculty stand ready to assist you in any way possible.
 Feel free to ask any of us for help or guidance.
-My door is open to all students who want to bring an issue or question directly to me. - 4.
-Thank you in advance for your cooperation.
-Your time as an Inspector General will have a lasting impact on the Army, and we are here to prepare you for the challenges you will face as you venture forth into the world of an Army Inspector General.
+My door is open to all students who want to bring an issue or question directly to me.

+4. Thank you in advance for your cooperation.
+Your time as an Inspector General will have a lasting impact on the Army, and we are fully committed to preparing you for the challenges you will face as you enter the world of an Army Inspector General.